-I notice that the entries that are shown in the table match the ones in a regular multiplication table.
+I notice that the entries shown in the table match the ones in a regular multiplication table.

-I notice that the whole numbers in each row (column) increase by the amount of the first number in the row (column).
+I notice that the whole numbers in each row (column) increase by the amount of the first whole in the row (column).

-I notice that the blank squares will probably have to include fractions (or mixed numbers) or decimals.
+I notice that the blank cells will probably have to include fractions (or mixed numbers) or decimals.